fenago/react-graphql-course/mini-labs/2_Running_an_Express_GraphQL_Server.md

 `node server.js`

 Since we configured graphqlHTTP with graphiql: true, you can use the GraphiQL tool to manually issue GraphQL queries.
-If you navigate in a web browser to http://localhost:4000/graphql, you should see an interface that lets you enter queries.
+If you navigate in a **Midori** web browser to http://localhost:4000/graphql, you should see an interface that lets you enter queries.
 It should look like:

 ![](./images/901b54ad-82f6-45ae-9e63-ca4891502784.001.png)